Update on 14th January 2022

 Do you play a fiddle, flute, recorder, whistle, squeezebox – in fact almost any acoustic instrument which suits a traditional tune and blends with other instruments – but feel a bit overwhelmed by the idea of trying to join in with the typical folk music session?
 Or do you want to learn some new tunes at a relaxed pace?
 Or are you an experienced sessioner on one instrument but starting to play a new type of instrument?
 If so, the Almeley Steady Session is for you.

 In the Almeley Steady Session we aim to play tunes at a pace to suit everybody, so that even relative beginners will feel they can take part.
 The first hour is at a very steady pace and the second hour is slightly faster.
 During these first two hours we only play from a published list of tunes and the name of the tune is announced before starting to play it.
 After 10 PM it’s a normal session for those that want to play other tunes or sing.

-The tunebook started out with some 20 or so tunes and most months we’ll add at least one new “Tune of the Month” to the list so that everyone can build up a solid repertoire which will give you confidence to join in elsewhere.
+The tunebook grows each month as we add at least one new “Tune of the Month”, so you can develop a solid repertoire which will give you confidence to play elsewhere.
 The scores, abc code, and (sometimes) links to videos or recordings will be available on the website to help you learn the tunes – see the sidebar.

 The hope is that those who play from dots will quickly gain the confidence to put the dots away – but do use them while you need them.